silverstone-i/nap-db/README.md

 2. Corrected missing default value when { type: boolean, default: false }.
 Will now add the proper default when creating the columnset.
 3. Replaced the doc-dash template with the clean-jsdoc-theme template so that dark/light mode is availabble out of the box.
 4. Added selectOne method to the Model class, to facilitate easier handling when only 1 record is expected
+5. Added support for uuid type columns
+6. Added constraints type to the schema - should be used instead of ForeignKeyConfig and UniqueConstraint types
+7. Updated docs to reflect changes

 ## License